"What do you mean, 'it breaks reality?'"

 - Red mana in Magic: The Gathering is the color of randomness, chaos and unpredictability.
 Most of the time that appears in the form of cards that happen to interact like that; for example, creatures attacking the turn they come into play and changing the targets of other effects are both red abilities, and both result in unpredictable game states, especially for your opponents.
 Some effects, though, genuinely require players to randomize things, such as by flipping a coin or rolling a dice.
 In its most extreme form, the card Scrambleverse will assign every card in play to a new controller chosen at random.

 - BIONICLE's Unobtainium, Energized Protodermis either transforms all that comes into contact with it into whatever its destiny calls for, or simply destroys it.
 This goes for everything, from objects to living beings.
-Then, there are the Reconstitute at Random Kanoka Disks, which transform their target into who-knows-what, Teleportation disks, which teleport the targets to random locations, and the Mask of Summoning, which summons random creatures whom the mask's user unfortunately has no control over.
+Then, there are the Reconstitute at Random Kanoka Disks, which transform their target into who-knows-what, Teleportation disks, which teleport the targets to random locations, and the Mask of Summoning, which summons random creatures whom the mask's user unfortunately has no control over (including whether or not they'll attack them along with the enemy).

 - The Lab Ray in Neopets, which can add stats, take them away, change species, or even change gender.